mbierlee/poodinis/TUTORIAL.md

 * Injection is attempted for the first constructor which has non-builtin types only in its parameter list.
 * When a constructor with an empty parameter list is found, no other constructors are attempted (and nothing is injected).
 This can be used to explicitly prevent constructor injection.
 * When no injectable constructor is found an InstanceCreationException will be thrown on resolve.

 If the constructors of a class are not suitable for injection, you could manually configure its creation using Application Contexts (see chapter further down).
+Constructor injection has the advantage of not having add dependcies to Poodinis all over your application.

 Circular dependencies
 ---------------------